Greatest Hits (Divinyls album)

 Greatest Hits is the 2006 collection of the Divinyls music since their career lifted off in the early 1980s.
 This album was inspired by the Divinyls' entry into the 2006 ARIA Hall of Fame.
 This album also marks their 25 years in music.
-It features some of their biggest hits including "Boys in Town", "Pleasure and Pain" and their #1 hit "I Touch Myself".
+It features some of their biggest hits including "Boys in Town", "Pleasure and Pain" and their number-one hit "I Touch Myself".

 It is their only compilation album to feature tracks from all five of the group’s studio albums.